reinteractive-open/refinance/README.md

 ## Requirements

 This library requires Ruby 1.9.3 or newer.
+(However, it will work with Ruby 1.9.2 if you only use Float, not BigDecimal, for floating-point values.)

 ## Installation